 While you can re-use coco coir as long as you rinse any leftover nutrient from the substrate first, re-use is more likely to spread disease across or between crops in a cycle so we recommend buying fresh batches each cycle.

-If you’re unsure of the best coco coir for your plants, get in touch with our specialist team who can advise you on the best range for your plant type, budget and space.
+If you’re unsure of the best coco coir for your plants, get in touch with our specialist team on 0800 085 7995 or email us as we can advise you on the best range for your plant type, budget and space.